 If financial aid funds are not available at the time the semester's balance is due, then the student is expected to pay the balance with a different payment method.
-Financial aid awards will be considered “anticipated” under the following conditions:
+For more information regarding anticipated financial aid awards please see Financial Aissistance terms and conditions.

 Policy on Previous and Unpaid Balances